 This post may contain affiliate links.
 Read disclosure policy.

 If you’re looking for a recipe for slow cooker mac and cheese without evaporated milk, this is it!
-My two year old LOVES this recipe and asks for it pretty much every day.
-Luckily it makes a lot, so we always have leftovers for lunch the next day.
-It warms up great!
+My kids LOVE homemade mac and cheese and ask for it all the time.
+Luckily this version in the crockpot makes a lot, so we always have leftovers for lunch the next day.

 Recipe Ingredients